satopian/poti-kaini-EN/README.md

 ## Change log (timezone: Asia/Tokyo, UTC+09:00)

+### [2020/12/25] LICENSE

+- Revised LICENSE by sakots.
+  - I misunderstood the "inheritance" of CC BY-NC-SA 3.0.

 ### [2020/12/24] v2.22.0 lot.201224.0

 - Sort config items according to importance (by satopian)
   - The error log settings in picpost.php have been moved to potiboard.php.
 It is a setting item for developers.
-  - You don't have to update config.php.
-When adding a new setting item, only the person who wants to change it needs to change it.
-If you have config.php already set, it will work as it is.
+  - You don't have to modify config.php.
+Sometimes we might add new settings in the config file.
+When that happens, these should be changed only when it's necessary.
+Otherwise they should work as they are.

 ### [2020/12/23] config.php